codingChallangeTests/codingtask2/README.md

 ## Assumptions

-- The focus is on the `merge` function and the providing as a python module testing of it
+- The focus is on the `merge` function and the providing as a python module and the testing of it
 - That the order of the intervals in the output is not relevant
 - All other code is only for support and showcasing and will not be unit tested
 - The input dataset (intervals) will fit in to Memory with free Memory to work on the dataset is left over after loading